 Sedatives sedate the central nervous system.
 Physicians may prescribe them to relieve pain, help people sleep, or treat panic attacks.
 When individuals use them recreationally or abuse them, sedative drugs can be dangerous; taking too many sedatives can slow breathing to the point of death.
-Withdrawal from sedative drugs is complicated because quitting abruptly can put your health in danger.
+Withdrawal from sedative drugs without the help of a substance abuse treatment center is complicated because quitting abruptly can put your health in danger.

 Types of Sedatives